jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup.rst

 4. Click the terminal button at the top right of the page (see figure) to open an interactive terminal in the browser.
 Alternatively install and initialize the gcloud command-line tools, which send commands to google cloud.
     * If you installed gcloud on your own device, then install kubectl as well.
 It is a tool for controlling kubernetes. kubectl comes preinstalled in the Google Cloud Shell.
     ``gcloud components install kubectl``
 5. Create a kubernetes cluster on google cloud, by typing in the following command.
-This may take several minutes, so create a new tab by clicking the `+` button in the console frame.
+  **Note**: This may take several minutes, so create a new tab by clicking the `+` button in the console frame.
 Then move on to “Setting up JupyterHub”.

     ``gcloud container clusters create YOUR_CLUSTER --num-nodes=3 --zone=us-central1-b``

   * ``--num-nodes`` specifies how many computers to spin up.
 The higher the number, the greater the cost.
   * ``--zone`` specifies which computer center to use.
 To reduce latency, choose a zone closest to whoever is sending the commands.
 View available zones via `gcloud compute zones list` .
   * When it’s done initializing your cluster, run `kubectl get node`.
 It should list three running nodes.